fennovj/azure-notes/dp_201_exam/01_synapse.md

 - Once the data is loaded into a staging table, use MPP to transform it.
 - use `INSERT INTO ...
 SELECT` to move it to a permanent table.

+### Polybase workflow

+Basically, this is a bit more work since the COPY INTO statement does this stuff automatically.

+- Create a master key on the database to encrypt the below secrets (only needed once for the entire database)
+- Create a database scoped credential for the blob storage.
+This credential is the storage account key, used for authentication
+- Create an external data source.
+This actually contains the blob URL (and the credential above)
+- Create an external File format.
+This contains no reference to the blob storage, is just a static description of whatever format your files are
+- Run: `CREATE EXTERNAL TABLE [name] ([cols]) WITH (DATA_SOURCE, FILE_FORMAT)`
+- Now you can either run ad-hoc queries, or import the data into SQL Server with a traditional `SELECT INTO` statement.

+Basically, a lot of the same stuff as in the COPY INTO statement, except the COPY INTO does it all in one verbose statement and has other functionality POLYBASE doesn't have.

 ## Managebility